tenbits/hardhat/docs/chai-matchers/reference.md

 ### `.revertedWithCustomError`

-Assert that a transaction reverted with a given [custom error](https://docs.soliditylang.org/en/v0.8.14/contracts.html#errors-and-the-revert-statement):
+Assert that a transaction reverted with a specific [custom error](https://docs.soliditylang.org/en/v0.8.14/contracts.html#errors-and-the-revert-statement):

 ```ts
 await expect(token.transfer(address, 0)).to.be.revertedWithCustomError(